CURRICULUM VITAE

 MARKUP LANGUAGES: XML, XSL, SGML, HTML, LaTeX, troff

-PACKAGES: Word, Excel, Lotus 1-2-3, PowerPoint, Lotus Notes, Microsoft Access, Adobe Acrobat, Adobe Photoshop, Sybase PowerDesigner, AmiPro, emacs, X11, Mathematica, SPICE, MAGIC, KIC, OCT, AutoCAD
+PACKAGES: Word, Excel, PowerPoint, Lotus Notes, Microsoft Access, Microsoft Visual Studio, Adobe Acrobat, Adobe Photoshop, Adobe Illustrator, Sybase PowerDesigner, emacs, X11, Mathematica, MATLAB, SPICE, MAGIC, KIC, OCT, AutoCAD, SolidWorks

 OUTSIDE INTERESTS